-There are, contrary to popular belief, many effective ways of giving up drinking or moderating alcohol intake.
+There are, contrary to popular belief, many alcoholism treatment options to effectively help alcoholics give up drinking or moderating alcohol intake.
 The reason they are so little heard of is that Alcoholics anonymous and the 12 steps has, for the last 80 years or so, been the preeminent alcohol dependency treatment option.

 Many, however, find Alcoholics Anonymous and the 12 steps difficult to swallow and, because they believe it to be the only option, give up trying to give up.